timescale/docs/cloud/vpc-peering-aws/create.md

-# Create and connect a Timescale Forge VPC with AWS
+# Create and connect a Timescale Cloud VPC with AWS

 ## Setup
-Before you begin, log in to the [Timescale Forge console](https://console.forge.timescale.com/).
+Before you begin, log in to the [Timescale Cloud console](https://console.forge.timescale.com/).

 ## Create a new VPC
-In the Timescale Forge console, click `VPC` in the left navigation bar to go to the VPC dashboard.
-You can add new VPCs here for your Timescale Forge services to attach to.
+In the Timescale Cloud console, click `VPC` in the left navigation bar to go to the VPC dashboard.
+You can add new VPCs here for your Timescale Cloud services to attach to.
 The VPCs created here are peered with your own VPC as part of the setup process.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/timescale-forge/vpc-dashboard.png" alt="Navigate to the VPC dashboard in the console"/>

 Click `Create VPC`, type a name for your new VPC, and provide an IPv4 CIDR block (E.G., `10.0.0.0/16` or `192.168.0.0/24`).
-Make sure that the CIDR block you choose for your Timescale Forge VPC does not overlap with the AWS VPC you are using to create a peering connection.
+Make sure that the CIDR block you choose for your Timescale Cloud VPC does not overlap with the AWS VPC you are using to create a peering connection.
 If the CIDR blocks overlap, the peering process will fail.
 You can always find the CIDR block of your AWS VPC from the AWS console.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/timescale-forge/create-vpc.png" alt="Create a new Forge VPC"/>

 <highlight type="tip">
-VPC peering can be enabled for free during your Timescale Forge trial, but you will be required to enter a valid payment method in order to create a VPC (even though you will not yet be charged for it).
+VPC peering can be enabled for free during your Timescale Cloud trial, but you will be required to enter a valid payment method in order to create a VPC (even though you will not yet be charged for it).
 </highlight>

 ## Create a peering connection
-When you have created a Timescale Forge VPC, you are ready to create a peering connection between your Forge VPC and your cloud VPC.
-To do this, click the `Add` text in the `VPC Peering` column for the Forge VPC that you would like to connect.
+When you have created a Timescale Cloud VPC, you are ready to create a peering connection between your Cloud VPC and your cloud VPC.
+To do this, click the `Add` text in the `VPC Peering` column for the Cloud VPC that you would like to connect.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/timescale-forge/create-peering-connection.png" alt="Expand the VPC Peering dropdown menu and enter info"/>